onecalfman/julia_introduction/README.md

 ## Installation

 ### Julia
-Julia can be obtained at the [julia websites download page](https://julialang.org/downloads/).
+The julia installer can be obtained at the [julia websites download page](https://julialang.org/downloads/) for all major operating systems and FreeBSD.
 It is of course available on pretty much any system with a package manager.
 On windows julia needs to be added to PATH manually if its installed with winget.
 I wrote my code in julia 1.6.3 and 1.7, so this is the minimum version that should be installed.
 Afaik this is only a concern on debian based linux distros.

 ### Jupyter Notebook / JupyterLab